 Low Calorie, Intermittent and 24-Hour Fasts Explained

 Fasting for short periods of time, from a few hours up to a full day, has become much more popular in recent years.
-In theory it’s a convenient way to lose weight because it’s simple.
-Instead of carefully counting calories, balancing macronutrients and timing your meals, you simply stop eating for set periods of time.
+In theory, it’s a convenient way to lose weight because it’s simple.
+Instead of carefully counting calories, balancing macronutrients and timing your meals, you simply stop eating for set periods.
 Then during non-fast times, eat normally.

 To understand the options, benefits and pitfalls, the first thing you should know are the different durations of fasts being promoted.
 This is by no means an exhaustive list, it’s just a sample of some of the more popular ones.

 You avoid eating any calories for 24-hours, once or twice a week.
 You can (and should) drink water or other non-caloric beverages during the fast.

 The most popular versions of this program don’t require you really change what you’re eating.
 You aren’t expected to count calories or worry too much about meal composition.
 Simply avoiding food, one or two full days a week, is enough to create a calorie deficit and weight loss.
 Common sense is encouraged.
 Eating a cookie is OK but wolfing down the entire bag isn’t.

 A little note about going on a binge.
 My first thought was that as soon as someone finished a fast like this, they would overeat on their free days and make up the calorie deficit.
 But it turns out, most people don’t.

 There appears to be a limit on how much people overeat.
 In one study, people overate by 10-22 percent on days after a fast when they had no restrictions.
 However, when fasting days were added in, they still had a total calorie REDUCTION of about 28 percent over the course of a week.
 That’s over twice as much as people were able to achieve using traditional reduced-calorie diets.